cprachi047/News-Letter/README.md

 # News-Letter
-Adding subscribers to a group and then perfroming actions on them
+Adding subscribers to a group and then performing actions on them